pattern-lab/patternlab-node/packages/docs/README.md

 ### Method one: One-Click Deploy to Netlify

-You can [deploy Hylia to Netlify with one click](https://app.netlify.com/start/deploy?repository=https://github.com/andybelldesign/hylia) and you’ll be up and running!
+You can [deploy Hylia to Netlify with one click](https://app.netlify.com/start/deploy?repository=https://github.com/andybelldesign/hylia) and you’ll be up and running in minutes!

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/andybelldesign/hylia)